sighupio/fury-kubernetes-aws/README.md

 - install kustomize v1 (v2 is incompatible at the moment)
 - install terraform
 - install openvpn
+- install git
+- install git-crypt

 ---

 ## step-by-step cluster setup instructions

-create a new empty folder for the project and _cd_ into it
+Create a new empty folder for the project and _cd_ into it

 run `mkdir [project_name]`

+> While working with infrastructure as code, it is highly encouraged to keep your infrastructure definition files under strict version control.
+This task is out of the scope of this tutorial, but you should probably want to do `git init` right now and `git commit` at all the checkpoints ;)

 ---